magento/devdocs/guides/v2.0/cloud/howtos/patch-magento.md

 Always test a patch your local system, then your [integration environment]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-int) system (that is, the remote Cloud server).
 Resolve any issues before you patch either [staging]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-stage) or [production]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-prod).
 </div>

 ## Test general patches {#cloud-patch-gen}
 *General patches* are provided for all Magento Enterprise Cloud Edition customers in a repository referenced in your `composer.json`.
-To apply these patches, use `composer update`.
+We apply patches automatically during the build phase when a patch is available.
+The procedure discussed in this section enables to you test a patch locally anytime you choose.

 The procedure you use is slightly different, depending on the type of environment: [integration]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-int), [staging]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-stage), or [production]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-prod).